caylent/DevOps-Agent-using-AgentCore-Strands-and-MCPs/README.md

 - ✅ **Development Tooling** with black, isort, pytest, mypy
 - ✅ **Environment Management** with .env.example template
 - ✅ **Production Deployment** ready for Bedrock Agent Core
+- ✅ **Docker Containerization** with multi-stage builds and security hardening
+- ✅ **Health Monitoring** with /health and /metrics endpoints
+- ✅ **Strict Environment Validation** with no defaults for production safety
+- ✅ **Enhanced Logging** with structured logging and request tracking
+- ✅ **Comprehensive IAM Policies** for all AWS services

 ## 🏗️ Architecture